aabmets/indie-ad-authchat/README.md

 ## How to use

 The project folder contains a simple batch script "run_server.bat", which will run the PocketBase server
 and open your default web browser to the URL that is being served by the local PocketBase instance.
+Then you can just interact with the chatroom as with any other website.
+I would recommend you to open
+another anonymous tab and login with another username to see how the views differ.

 ## Features